intel/llvm/sycl/doc/Assert.md

 the assert buffer.
 Atomic operations are used in order to not overwrite existing information.

+DPCPP Runtime checks contents of the assert buffer for assert failure flag after kernel finishes.

 Both storing of accessor metadata and writing assert failure is performed with help of built-ins.
 Implementations of these builtins are substituted by frontend.